Any racking used in the workplace should be designed specifically for the size, shape and weight of the products being stored.

 Check floor fixings are installed and undamaged.
 If damaged, replace it and the footplate.
 At least two anchors are required in each footplate.

-- AS4762: 2000 General purpose flat pallets, principal dimensions and tolerances.
+AS4762: 2000 General purpose flat pallets, principal dimensions and tolerances - available from our Library.